roualdes/bridgestan/CONTRIBUTING.md

 ## Builds

 We use [Gnu make](https://www.gnu.org/software/make/) for builds.
-If you have installed [CmdStan](https://mc-stan.org/users/interfaces/cmdstan) as required for the source to work, then you will already have Gnu make and a sufficient C++ compiler.
+If you have installed [CmdStan](https://mc-stan.org/users/interfaces/cmdstan), then you will already have Gnu make and a sufficient C++ compiler.

 ## Language specific practices